CaptainCodeman/rdx/docs/advanced.md

 ## Polyfills

 We've built Rdx to use modern web standards and if you're using a modern browser such as Chrome then Rdx will work directly.
-Some platform features that it relies on have been added at later times in different browsers so sometimes a polyfill may be required.
-Best practice is to leave the loading of polyfills as an application concern rather than force them on users that don't need them, have them duplicated in different packages, and to provide flexibility for [fast and efficient polyfill loading](https://www.captaincodeman.com/2020/03/10/eternal-polyfilling-of-the-legacy-browser).
+Some platform features that it relies on have been added at later times in different browsers so sometimes a polyfill may be required if you want to support those browsers.
+Best practice is to leave the loading of polyfills as an application concern rather than force them on users that don't need them, have them duplicated by different packages, and to provide flexibility for [fast and efficient polyfill loading](https://www.captaincodeman.com/2020/03/10/eternal-polyfilling-of-the-legacy-browser).

+Here are the features that may require polyfills:

 ### queueMicrotask